-Substantially all of our equity investments are included in "Financial instruments owned, at fair value" on our condensed consolidated statements of financial condition.
+Substantially all of our equity investments are included in "Financial instruments owned" on our condensed consolidated statements of financial condition.

 For further information on our accounting and valuation policies applicable to equity investments, see the following sections in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.